AndronacheAndrei98/docker_test/solutions/day1/task2.md

 "
 EXPOSE 80
 "
-This is more for documentatians sake, since the "EXPOSE 80" does not directly do anything.
+This is more for documentatian, since the "EXPOSE 80" does not directly do anything.

 ## Commands Used
 ```bash